chrisnajman/costs-calculator/README.md

 This is so that:

-- if you make a mistake you can delete and start again, and
+- if you make a mistake, you can delete and start again, and
 - if you forget a day, you can make a new entry, then drag it to the correct position.

 ## HTML